Simodalstix/Azure-hub-spoke-vpn/README.md

 # Azure Enterprise Landing Zone - Hub-Spoke Network Architecture

 This is a comprehensive, enterprise-grade Azure Landing Zone implementation focusing on networking and foundation architecture.
-It transforms the original Hub-Spoke VNet project into a modular, scalable, and secure enterprise solution.
+It transforms the original Hub-Spoke VNet project into a modular, scalable, and secure enterprise solution with room for expansion into identity management, governance, and advanced monitoring capabilities.

 ## Architecture Overview